Braves' Felix Hernandez opts out of season due to pandemic - WHIZ News

 Snitker said no decision had been made on the competition for the final spot in the rotation.
 With veteran left-hander Cole Hamels apparently on track for the start of the 60-game season on July 23 or 24, the rotation also is expected to include Mike Soroka, Mike Foltynewicz and Max Fried.

+Soroka said Sunday that having Freeman and other teammates test positive has been a reality check for the team.

+“This was a bit of a wake-up call for all of us and I think for some of our fan base as well,” Soroka said. “… It’s a wake-up call that this can happen and kind of kicked us in gear to make sure we all are in protocol down to the T.”

-Snitker said he has ample pitching depth, with Kyle Wright, Bryse Wilson and others still competing for the fifth spot.
+Snitker said he has ample pitching depth, with Kyle Wright, Bryse Wilson, Sean Newcomb and others still competing for the fifth spot.

+NOTES: If Freeman is not ready for the start of the season, one option at first base is Austin Riley, who is competing with Johan Camargo at third base.
+Riley, who also played left field in 2019, impressed Snitker at first base in spring training.
+“He’d be fine there defensively,” Snitker said.
+“There’s no doubt in my mind.”
+Other options at first base include Camargo and Adam Duvall.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports